cypu/github_adapter/README.md

     Allows user to create a pull request and request reviews to reviewers

     It is accesable via POST request and all required parameteers are described here https://developer.github.com/v3/pulls/#create-a-pull-request

-    Moreover it also required auth TOKEN
+    Moreover it also requires auth TOKEN

 ## Setting 'test_config'
 test_config file is should contain data related to github account testing